AbiSo/boost.serialization.demo/README.md

   - custom primitive types
 - export

-The output of the project is the program `demo` which has some option `demo --help` to write/read binary or xml archives.
+The output of the project is the program `demo` which has some options (see `demo --help`) to write/read binary or xml archives.

 # Building